 Vision is the condition or environment in which you (or your business) wish to exist.
 As one example, ‘To be the largest, quality producer of widgets in the local area.’
 Or, perhaps, ‘To be a graduate of the best law school in the nation.’

 Understanding your current condition is critical to laying the path to achieving that future condition.
 Situational Awareness is derived from knowing yourself, your obstacles, and your environment.
-A keen awareness of your ‘yourself’ helps define the gap that requires bridging to arrive at that future, desired condition.
-The focused effort to bridge that gap is what a Mission Statement is designed to articulate, and the Strategic Plan configures.
+A keen awareness of ‘yourself’ helps define the gap between your present condition and the future, desired condition.
+A Mission Statement articulates the focused effort to bridge that gap.
+The Strategic Plan is the set of instructions to guide the way.

 Part of knowing yourself (situational awareness) is understanding what resources are available to bear on the effort.
 Essential resources include People, Time, Money, Material, and Things.

-Actions are the catalyst for change from the current condition to the desired condition.
+The catalyst for change from the current condition to the desired condition, is action.
 Actions are Events, Activities, and Decisions.

 Inventiveness is perhaps the most helpful element of strategic planning.
 It is part science, part art.
 Inventiveness helps to creatively and systematically develop effective courses of action (or strategies) to employ available resources, in sequence, and measure, along a contiguous and uninterrupted path towards the desired condition.

-in theory, Strategic Planning is simple.
-It is the act of conceiving a path (strategy) using inventive and effective actions to implement resources to change the current condition to a future, desired condition – to achieve a Vision.
+In theory, Strategic Planning is simple.
+It is the act of conceiving a path (strategy), using inventive and effective actions employing resources to change the current condition to a future, desired condition.
 It’s easy enough to develop events and activities employing people, money, and materials.
 However, a strategic plan filled with events and activities may only be a plan with lots of motion, but not one that achieves its purpose.
 Each element of a Strategic Plan (vision, resources, action, inventiveness) has a relationship with each other.
 Their implementation should be nested and supportive towards achieving continuity along the planned path.